AllenJo72/GetRepo/README.md

 # How To Use
 Open the config file in /config, and give the username of the github user in the "user" string.
 You can also save the output by, providing "True" or "False" in the config file in the "save" string.
 Which will save the text file containing the list of repositories in /saves folder.

+# Note
+This script won't be listing forked repositories.
+Only the user made repositories will be listed